panagiotiskon/panagiotiskon/README.md

 - 🌱 I’m constantly learning new coding skills and always looking for new things I can dive into.

-- 📫 You can reach me through my Linkedin page: www.linkedin.com/in/panagiotis-kontoeidis or DM me via email: panos.kontoeidis@gmail.com
+- 📫 You can reach me through my Linkedin page: www.linkedin.com/in/panagiotis-kontoeidis or DM me via email at panos.kontoeidis@gmail.com

 <!---
 panagiotiskon/panagiotiskon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.